kunjgit/GameZone/Games/Flashlight_Pointer_Game/Readme.md

 ### Flashlight Pointer Game

+### Description
-#### Search and find all the three rabbits
+- Search and find all the three rabbits

-#### In this game you have a flashlight which you can use to reveal a section of the webpage.
+- In this game you have a flashlight which you can use to reveal a section of the webpage.

+### How to play this game
-#### There are three rabbits hiding in the webpage somewhere out of sight.
+- There are three rabbits hiding in the webpage somewhere out of sight.
 Find all the three rabbits to win the game.

-#### If you find a rabbit quickly click on it and you will be awarded a point.
+- If you find a rabbit quickly click on it and you will be awarded a point.
-#### Find all the three rabbits to win the game.
+- Find all the three rabbits to win the game.

 ## Image